burbuja/cluster-starter/README.md

 ### Description

-These Ansible playbooks are intended to create, power on, power off and delete Kubernetes clusters on Proxmox VE and VMware vSphere.
-They're compatible with Kubespray inventories.
+These Ansible playbooks are intended to create, power on, power off and delete Kubernetes clusters on Microsoft Hyper-V, Proxmox VE and VMware vSphere.
+They're compatible with inventories from Kubespray.

 ### Important Notes